uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 <h2> Data Access Overview </h2>
 * * *

 The sponsor of a Gen3 data commons typically decides how users will access data in object storage.
 In some cases, approved users may be allowed to download data directly to their local computer from within an internet browser or with the [cdis-data-client](https://github.com/uc-cdis/cdis-data-client/releases).
-When more security is required, users may be required to download and analyze data in a protected environment, such as a virtual machine in a virtual private cloud.
+When more security is required, users may be required to download and analyze data in a protected environment, such as a virtual machine (VM) in a virtual private cloud (VPC).

 * * *
 ## Accessing data from within a browser
 * * *

-Once data files are [registered](/user-guide/data-contributed/#9-register-data-files-in-storage-with-the-gen3-data-portal/), their address in s3 object storage can be obtained by providing the file's UUID to the following URL: https://data.gen3.org/index/index/UUID
+Once data files are [registered](/user-guide/data-contribution/#-register-data-files-with-the-windmill-data-portal/), their address in s3 object storage can be obtained by providing the file's UUID to the following URL: https://data.gen3.org/index/index/UUID

 Data files can be downloaded by providing the file's UUID to the following URL: